Skip to contents

-This function computes a point-biserial correlation and its standard error for two types of point-biserial correlations in 2-group designs using the estimated means, estimated standard deviations, and samples sizes.
+Computes a point-biserial correlation and its standard error for two types of point-biserial correlations in 2-group designs using the estimated means, estimated standard deviations, and sample sizes.
 Equality of variances is not assumed.
 One type of point-biserial correlation uses an unweighted average of variances and is recommended for 2-group experimental designs.
 The other type of point-biserial correlation uses a weighted average of variances and is recommended for 2-group nonexperimental designs with simple random sampling (but not stratified random sampling).
 This function is useful in a meta-analysis of compatible point-biserial correlations where some studies used a 2-group experimental design and other studies used a 2-group nonexperimental design.
 The effect size estimate and standard error output from this function can be used as input in the meta.ave.cor.gen function.

 se.pbcor(m1, m2, sd1, sd2, n1, n2, type)